 - Touching the net with any part of the body while the ball is in play.

-- Serving out of rotation/order.
+- Serving out of rotation or out of order.

-- Back-row player attacking a ball inside the front zone (the area inside the 3M/10-foot line) when, at the moment of contact, the ball is completely above the net.
+- Back row player attacking a ball inside the front zone (the area inside the 3M/10-foot line) when, at the moment of contact, the ball is completely above the net.
 This is an illegal attack.

-Basic Volleyball Court USA
+Indoor Volleyball Court Dimensions